Ryan-Adams57/Windows_Bat_Files/README.md

-# Windows_Bat_Files.
+📁 Windows_Bat_Files

+Quick reference for useful batch scripts on Windows.

-1. How to Reset Windows Update Using a .bat File.
+🔄 1.
+Reset Windows Update

-This batch file will:

-Stop the relevant Windows Update services.
+What it does:

+Stops update services.

-Rename the SoftwareDistribution and catroot2 folders (which are used for caching update files).
+Renames SoftwareDistribution and catroot2 folders.

-Reset the necessary update components using the regsvr32 command.
+Re-registers update components.

-Restart the update services.
+Restarts services.

-Running this batch file should help fix Windows Update issues on your system.
+Use when: Windows Update is stuck or not working.

-2. How To Reset A Password for a User through the Command Line.
+🔐 2.
+Reset User Password

-What this script does:
+What it does:

-The script will prompt you to enter the username and new password.
+Prompts for username and new password.

-It uses the net user command to reset the password for the specified user account.
+Uses net user to reset it.

-If the password reset is successful, it will display a success message.
-Otherwise, it will show an error.
+Shows success or error message.

 Example:

-If you want to reset the password for a user named JohnDoe, the script will prompt you to enter JohnDoe as the username and then the new password.
+Enter JohnDoe → enter new password → password resets.

+Run as: Administrator.

-3. Reset Internet Explorer (IE).
+🌐 3.
+Reset Internet Explorer

-Explanation:

-@ECHO OFF: This turns off the display of commands in the command prompt window.

-RunDll32.exe InetCpl.cpl,ResetIEtoDefaults: This command calls a Windows system utility (RunDll32.exe) to reset Internet Explorer settings to their defaults.

-The InetCpl.cpl is the control panel applet for Internet Explorer settings, and ResetIEtoDefaults is the function that performs the reset.

-PAUSE: This keeps the command prompt window open after the script runs so you can see any messages before the window closes.

-You would see "Press any key to continue..." which allows you to press a key and close the window.

-When to Use:

-This script is great for a quick reset of Internet Explorer's settings, including:

-Default home page

-Search engine settings
+What it does:

+Uses RunDll32.exe to reset IE settings.

+Keeps the window open with PAUSE.

+Resets:
-SSL and security settings
+Home page, search, SSL, and security settings.

+Use when: IE is misbehaving.